salesforce-marketingcloud/MarketingCloudSDK-Android/index.md

 title: "Home"
 ---

+## MobilePush SDK: Important Forward-Compatibility Statement

+In the January, 2020 Marketing Cloud MobilePush SDK release, support for older Android and iOS versions will be removed from the SDK.

+* Android will require a minimum API version of 21.
+* iOS will require a minimum deployment target of 10.0

+Existing mobile applications will continue to function, without change.
+Mobile applications may continue to reference older SDK versions, without change.
+Applications which adopt the January, 2020 MobilePush SDK release may require a project change if your application build still supports an older value (Android: earlier than API 21, iOS: iOS 9).

+Additionally, the January, 2020 Android MobilePush SDK will release with the following changes:
+1. Usage of Android Support libraries will migrate to the androidx-packaged library artifacts.
+2. Java 8 source compatibility.
+3. New dependency on the Kotlin std-lib.

 ## Android Q

 Support for Android Q was added in version 6.3.4 of the SDK.
 See the [Releases]({{site.baseurl}}/#releases) section for more details.